real-people-pgp/real-people-pgp/README.md

 .. with lots of things to do.
 Summary this far:

-* I am the current CA authority.
+* CA authority
   * The CA authority signs your PGP key, and gives you a signed key back
   * Do you want to be a CA?
-Let me know.
-Lets meet.
+Let us know.
   * All CA issuers are provided with name that is trackable in this project.
 * There is a simple server and client program available
   * The idea is to make it possible to host multiple of these servers